Look For This In a Quality Shed

 - When it comes to windows, many shed builders use Jeld Wen dual pane windows or similar.
 Those are good windows, but why spend the money for dual pane in a completely un-insulated shed?
 The windows won't help keep the temp down so why spend the money?
 We use attractive single pane windows.

 - The roof lines of sheds in the Bay Area all look the same.
 They typically have a soffit and large 1X6 or 2X6 fascia.
 We've opted to go with a more streamlined look that has a simple 4" overhang on all sides.
 This small change will save you lots of money on materials and labor AND still provide for an attractive style.

 We know that our sheds will last you a very long time.

-And on top of that we're a small local company that has low overhead so pricing is more affordable.
-And you're always talking to the owner, not an employee that has no power to make decisions on the spot.
+And on top of that we're a small local company and you're always talking to the owner, not an employee that has no power to make decisions on the spot.

 I am personally on ALL of our jobs.
 I might be the oldest shed builder in the Bay Area:) All of this leads to great customer service.

 If you have questions or if you think you're ready to start your shed project - Just call or text us.
 Or you can ask your question on our Contact page.

 ** I am usually building sheds during the day so please expect an evening return call if I don't answer.